 This video is an informative "how to" program on storm drain marking for municipalities, educators and local volunteer groups wanting to educate citizens about non-point source pollution and ways we can help protect our water.
 This video was produced by Indiana Department of Natural Resources, and the Indiana Department of Environmental Management, the Division of Soil Conservation with a 319 grant of the U.S. Environmental Protection Agency with the cooperation of the Hamilton County Phase II Steering Committee, which is made up of various County Departments and designated communities in Hamilton County.
 Other communities participating are included in the films credits.

 After the Storm

-To learn more about how to disconnect your downspout from the sanitary system go to the City of Indianapolis Correct Connect Website.
+To learn more about how to disconnect your downspout from the sanitary system please watch the following video.

 As part of the Stormwater Public Education Committee's effort to increase stormwater awareness in Hamilton County and Central Indiana, WIBC (93.1 FM) is airing this Public Service Announcement for 32 weeks from August 22 to December 11, 2006, and again in 2008.
 This PSA was selected by the Public Education Steering Committee which is comprised of representatives of Hamilton County, Town of Cicero, City of Westfield, the City of Carmel and the City of Noblesville.